PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-05 15:09:37
+Last updated: 2024-04-05 15:10:10
-Random Quote: Hey, nice shirt, Ted.
-Is it yesterday already? - Lily Aldrin
+Random Quote: Joel: "You got any advice on the best way west?"
+Man: "Yeah.
+Go east." - Ellie Williams